+There are two elements in this chapter, namely: data analysis and data interpretation.
 Data analysis implies looking for patterns in the data and working out what the patterns really mean.
 Data interpretation is explaining the patterns discovered.
-The interpretation is a discussion.
-The theoretical/conceptual framework in Chapter 3 and the literature review in Chapter 2 guide this discussion.
+It is the discussion of the findings.
+The theoretical/conceptual framework in Chapter 3 and the literature review in Chapter 2 should guide this discussion.
 The aim is to foreground the findings in the available theory or literature.